reactphp/http-client/README.md

 Data will be buffered until the underlying connection is established, at which point buffered data will be sent and all further data will be ignored.

+The `Request#close()` method can be used to forefully close sending the request.
+Unlike the `end()` method, this method discards any buffers and closes the underlying connection.

 Request implements WritableStreamInterface, so a Stream can be piped to it.
 Interesting events emitted by Request: